 The strategy outlined in the report suggests that the more variety a landscape has today, the more variety of life is likely to be found there in the future,” explains Juri Peepre, Muskwa-Kechika Project Manager for Y2Y.
 “Most importantly, this study provides new maps and information to advise management practices that support the protection of biodiversity.”

 The study, which was commissioned by the Muskwa-Kechika Advisory Board and completed in collaboration with the Canadian Parks and Wilderness Society-B.C.
-Chapter and Gregory Kehm Associates, was released last month.
-Y2Y looks forward to reporting on how the report is received, and if its strategies will be implemented.
+Chapter and Gregory Kehm Associates.